CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 Surgery

-“In very severe cases, surgery may be considered to alleviate symptoms,” said Kevin Huffman, DO, bariatric physician and CEO of On the Rocks Climbing Gym in Elyria, Ohio.
+“In very severe cases, surgery may be considered to [help with] symptoms,” said Kevin Huffman, DO, bariatric doctor and CEO of On the Rocks Climbing Gym in Elyria, Ohio.
 Some of the surgeries used to treat sleep apnea can include the following:

 Drawbacks of using a CPAP machine to treat sleep apnea